vatesfr/xen-orchestra/docs/from_the_sources.md

 v8.9.1
 ```

+See [this page](https://nodejs.org/en/download/package-manager/) for instructions on how to install Node.

 ### Yarn

 > Yarn is a package manager which offers more guarantees than npm.

-See [this page](https://yarnpkg.com/en/docs/install) to know how to install it.
+See [this page](https://yarnpkg.com/en/docs/install#linux-tab) for instructions on how to install Yarn.

 ### Packages